Skip to content

 Another example is the weekly PIM report which summarizes the PIM activities.
 This report will show the number of PIM activations and changes throughout the week.
 Here is an example of how this looks:

-All of these emails should support, inform and give insights into the tenant’s privileged role usage.
+These emails should support, inform, and give insights into the tenant’s privileged role usage.

 The Missing Email Notifications